Spring

 $$c_{c}=2\sqrt{kI}$$

-Note that for revolute/tortional springs, the Parallel Axis Theorem must be applied to calculate the moment of inertia if the anchor point of the joint is not aligned with the center of mass of the body along the direction of the axis.
+Note that for revolute/torsional springs, the Parallel Axis Theorem must be applied to calculate the moment of inertia if the anchor point of the joint is not aligned with the center of mass of the body along the direction of the axis.

 Plastic Deformation

 Springs are perfectly elastic by default.
 This means that regardless of how much they are extended/compressed, the spring will eventually return the joint back to its resting position if no other forces are acting on the body.
-However, springs also support plastic deformation, where sufficient extension/compression will cause the spring to change its resting position.
+However, springs also support plastic deformation where sufficient extension/compression will cause the spring to change its resting position.
 This can be used to model the folding of cardboard boxes, where sufficient deflection of the flaps should cause the flaps to remain folded.